-These are the news items I've curated in my monitoring of the API space that have some relevance to the API showcase conversation and I wanted to include in my research.
-I'm using all of these links to better understand how the space is testing their APIs, going beyond just monitoring and understand the details of each request and response.22 Aug 2017
+These are the news items I've curated in my monitoring of the API space that have some relevance to the API definition conversation and I wanted to include in my research.
+I'm using all of these links to better understand how the space is defining not just their APIs, but their schema, and other moving parts of their API operations.15 Feb 2018

 Tony Tam, the creator of the OpenAPI specification, formerly known as Swagger, has announced he will be exiting his role at OAI and SmartBear.
 Tony says the specification is in good hands with Ron Ratovsky (@webron), Darrel Miller (@darrel_miller), and others in the OAI.
 Tony doesn’t give any hints about what he’ll be up to, but will be walking away from his baby entirely.